 This spring, we updated our 2018 slackline review, bringing you a complete run-down on everything from the latest and greatest to the long-time favorites.
 We tested the 12 most popular models and were excited to find new frontrunners as well as a renewed love for some of the older lines too.
 Our Editors' Choice goes to one of the newest models, the Flybold Kit for its superior quality and comprehensive features.
 With its remarkably low price, it also swooped in as the Best Buy.
 Traditions are tradition for a reason, and the Balance Community Primitive Kit remains our Top Pick for Traditional Slacklining.
 We also added a new Top Pick for Tricklining, the Voodoo 82' Gold Trickline which is an excellent line for this dynamic version of the sport.

 Best Overall Slackline

-Excelling at almost all aspects of the sport, the Slackers Wave Walker was easily our favorite line of all the models we tested.
-It's a high quality line with a few added features that does a marvelous job of pleasing both beginner and intermediate slackers.
-The overhead hand line is great for novice walkers to help gain their balance, and for aspiring tricksters to start to get the feel for going airborne.
-The price point is moderate and for all the people you can entertain with this line, well worth it!
+Excelling in almost all aspects of the sport, the Flybold Kit was easily our favorite line of all the models we tested.
+This entire kit was thoughtfully designed and includes a high-quality line with added features that do a marvelous job of pleasing both beginner and intermediate slackers.
+The overhead hand line with the addition of an arm trainer is great for novice walkers to help gain their balance, and it teaches proper technique at the same time.

 Top Pick for Traditional Slacklining